anouchk/ETS_scraper/README.md

 This scraper parses the "Allocations to stationary installations" part of the EU transactions log.
 We realized with a few European journalists that some plants were missing, that were included in the "Operator Holding Accounts" part of the EUTL.

 Lucilky, the world is full of helping hands.
-Nathann Cohen, a skilled computer scientist, took some of his spare time to give a hand scraping the 236 missing plants.
+Nathann Cohen, a skilled computer scientist, took some of his spare time to give a hand scraping the **236 missing plants**.
 The result is here ("All Operator Holding accounts") : https://www.steinertriples.fr/ncohen/data/EU_CO2_LOG/
 <br>… 15 505 plants. \o/

 # ETS scraper